dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 ### Non-Null by Default

 The interaction with NNBD was discussed above.
-It will be possible to declare extensions on nullable and non-nullable types, and on a nullable type, `this` may be bound to `null`.
+It will be possible to declare extensions on nullable and non-nullable types, and only on a nullable type can `this` be bound to `null`.

 ### Sealed Classes